Ozzie Albies Player Props: Braves vs. Diamondbacks

-Ozzie Albies -- hitting .324 in his past 10 games -- will be in action for the Atlanta Braves versus the Arizona Diamondbacks, with Zach Davies on the mound, on July 18 at 7:20 PM ET.
+On Wednesday, Ozzie Albies (.595 slugging percentage in past 10 games, including two home runs) and the Atlanta Braves play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 7:20 PM ET.

 Ozzie Albies Game Info & Props vs. the Diamondbacks